 Meditating on a mat is one thing.
 Living your meditation is another, and taking your meditation into the world is what Zazen is all about.

-Once you have practised a bit, you will notice that your body/mind/spirit resonates with sitting.
+Once you have practiced a bit, you will notice that your body/mind/spirit resonates with sitting.
 This resonance can be deepened by bringing presence into day to day activities.

-Cook: You might, for example, prepare a meal mindfully.
+You might, for example, prepare a meal mindfully.
 When chopping veggies, chop veggies.
 As your mind wanders, bring it back to the action of ‘knife through vegetable.’
-Keep your mind focussed only on the step of the process that you are doing.
+Keep your mind focused only on the step of the process that you are doing.

 Eat the same way.
 Shift to eating a meal a day with chopsticks.
 Or, if you normally use chopsticks, switch to one meal with knife and fork.
 Slow down.
 Chew.
 Taste.